writesm/writesm.github.io/Readme.md

 ### Notes
 I'm no expert on design.
 Just knew a little HTML/CSS/Ruby to put this up within some hours.
-If you possess the eye of Sauron and want to improve this.
+If you wish to improve the layout or fix anything...
 A pull request will always be welcomed.

 ### To Do